 How much does an employee cost beyond their salary in Ontario?

 Plan on roughly 7% to 8% on top of gross wages for the employer share of CPP and EI, plus at least 4% vacation pay, plus WSIB premiums in most industries.
-On a $60,000 salary in 2026, employer CPP is about $3,362 and employer EI about $1,369, so the true cost is closer to $67,000 than $60,000.
+On a $60,000 salary in 2026, employer CPP is about $3,362, employer EI about $1,369, and WSIB about $738 at the 2026 average premium rate of $1.23 per $100, so the mandatory add-ons come to roughly $5,470 and the realistic budget is closer to $67,000 than $60,000 once benefits and equipment land.

 When are payroll remittances due?